-Real Rest and Comfort There is a powder to be shaken into the shoes called Allen's Foot-Ease, invented by Allen S. Olmsted, Le Roy, N. Y., which druggists and shoe dealers say is the best thing they have ever sold to cure swollen and tender or aching fect.
+Real Rest and Comfort.
+There is a powder to be shaken into the shoes called Allen's Foot-Ease, invented by Allen S. Olmsted, Le Roy, N. Y., which druggists and shoe dealers say is the best thing they have ever sold to cure swollen and tender or aching feet.
 Some dealers claim that it makes tight or new shoes feel easy.
-It certainly will cure corns and bunions and relieve instantly sweating. hot or smarting feet.
-It costs only a quarter, and the inventor will send a sample free to any address.
+It certainly will cure corns and bunions and relieve instantly sweating, hot or smarting feet.
+It costs only a hot or smarting feet.
+It costs only a Try Grain=O! sample free to any address.

 No Cruelty.
 Traveler-Yes, I was captured by the savages and sentenced to marry a squaw.
 Hostess-Horrible.
 Traveler-Yes; but they had some mercy.
 They did not insist on a fashionable wedding .- N. Y. Weekly.

-When you visit Omaha you should call at When you visit Omaha you should call at C. S. Raymond Co.'s jewelry store, corner Fifteenth and Douglas streets, and examine their jewelry and art goods for wedding, birthday and Christmas presents, also steel engraved wedding stationery, invitations and visiting cards.
+When you visit Omaha you should call at C. S. Raymond Co.'s jewelry store, corner Fifteenth and Douglas streets, and examine their jewelry and art goods for wedding, birthday and Christmas presents. also steel engraved wedding stationery, invitations and visiting cards.
 It is the only first class, up-to-date jewelry, art and cut glass store west of Chicago and St. Louis.
 Engraving and printing 100 visiting cards \$1.50 by mail.